gr2m/node-net-interceptor/README.md

 ### `netInterceptor.start()`

-Hooks into the request life cycle and emits `connect` events for each socket that connects to a server as well as `connection` events for all intercepted socckets.
+Hooks into the request life cycle and emits `connect` events for each socket that connects to a server as well as `connection` events for all intercepted sockets.

 ### `netInterceptor.stop()`